A-Z Uppercase Magnatab (Timberdoodle Review)

 James enjoyed the Uppercase Magnatab so much, I let him take it home with him for extra practice, although he promised to bring it back once he’s mastered the target skills.
 The board is durably built, and I suspect it will serve many more grandchildren in the future as they each hit their preschool years.

 Be sure to sign up for their Doodle Dollar program to save on future purchases.
-And to read more of my Timberdoodle Reviews, follow this link.
+And to see more of my Timberdoodle Reviews, simply scroll to the bottom of my Homeschool Help page, and you can read them all!

 PLEASE NOTE: As a member of the Timberdoodle blog team, I routinely receive free or deeply discounted products in exchange for writing honest reviews.
 Opinions expressed in these posts are 100% my own.
 I’ve been a happy and enthusiastic Timberdoodle customer for decades — long before I ever started blogging for their company.